-I use theory, experiments, and genomics to study two main problems: (1) Why do organisms shuffle their genomes through sex and recombination?
-(2) What are the evolutionary consequences of the constant influx of new deleterious mutations?
-Through these questions, I have also worked on a variety of other topics including sexual selection, rates of adaptation, and host-parasite co-evolution.
+I use theory, experiments, and genomics to study evolutionary genetics.
+My research has focused on three main questions: (1) Why do organisms shuffle their genomes through sex and recombination?
+(2) In species where reproduction occurs between males and females, how does the existence of the two sexes affect evolution across the genome as well as with respect to traits specifically involved in reproductive success?
+(3) What are the evolutionary consequences of the constant influx of new deleterious mutations?

 Yuheng Huang (PhD, 2015), went on to postdoc with J. Pool at U Wisconsin.

-Maggie Bartowska (postdoc, 2015), went on to postdoc with C. Eckert at Queen’s University.
+Maggie Bartowska (postdoc, 2015), after postdoc with C. Eckert became a data scientist for Raven Telemetry.

 Alethea Wang (PhD, 2013), went on to postdoc at University College London.